omariosc/TickTalk/README.md

 - Logging includes different levels of severity.
 - Logging is implemented with a useful message being saved.
-- Logging is implemented and stored either in a separate database model.
+- Logging is implemented and stored in a separate database model.

 ## Deployment